rfbergeron/bompiler/doc/IDEAS.md

 However, to accomplish this, we need to add more global state.
 It is a single `TagValue*`, pointing at the entry of the tag being defined.
 It is set in `validate_tag_def` and unset in `finalize_tag_def`

+## Mistake regarding struct/union members and enumeration constants
+There are two mistakes I made in the way I handle struct and union member
+declarations:
+1. Struct and union members may not have storage class specifiers.
+2. Struct, union, and enum tag definitions, as well as enumeration constants, declared inside of a struct or union definition, are "hoisted" out into the enclosing block scope.

+The latter is an important consequence of the fact that struct and union members have their own namespace, NOT their own scope, so the "scope" of member declarations is still the enclosing block/file/function scope.
+The former makes intuitive sense, and conveniently means I do not have to care about how to treat typedefs defined inside of structs and unions.

+I did not realize this until it was mentioned in passing in a cppconf/ndc talk.

+## Scope/name space fix
+To better mirror the language of the standard, it may be best to split the `SymbolTable` stack up, and change some names.
+A new union will be created, referred to using the typedef name `NameSpace`.
+A `NameSpace` will consist of an enum identifying the type of name space.
+Other name spaces will have additional members, based on their needs:
+- `LabelNameSpace` just has a single `SymbolTable`
+- `DefaultNameSpace` has a stack
+- `TagNameSpace` also has a stack
+- `MemberNameSpace` also has a stack

+These stacks are manipulated as follows:
+- At the beginning of a translation unit, one entry is pushed to the default and tag name spaces.
+This entry is popped at the end of the translation unit.
+- At the beginning of a function declaration, one entry is pushed to the default, tag, and label namespaces.
+These entries are popped at the end of the declaration, or at the end of the definition, if the declaration is also a definition.
+- At the beginning of a struct or union definition, one entry is pushed to the member name space stack, which is popped at the end of the definition.
+- At the beginning of a block, one entry is push to the default and tag name spaces, which is popped at the end of the block.

+Unless special measures are taken, getting and inserting symbols from a given name space always searches the table at the top of the stack first, followed by the table below, and so on.
+The only exception to this is the label name space, since there can only ever be one table.

+## Constant expression flags
+Currently, there are two flags used to identify constant expressions: `CONST` and `ARITH`.
+These aren't very good, since `ARITH` has no use on its own, and is only used to identify that an expression is an arithmetic constant expression, given that it is already a constant expression (ie, that `CONST` is true).

+I could make better and clearer use by combining the two flags into a two-bit value, indicating levels or types of constness:
+- "00": not any form of constant
+- "01": weakest form of constant expression, used in initializers
+- "10": required by array bounds, enum constants, and `case`
+- "11": required for preprocessor `#if` statements.
+Will be used when/if I implement my own preprocessor.

 ## Constant expression evaluation
 The rules defining constant expressions are complicated; there are many